ShaneHarvey/specifications/source/transactions/transactions.rst

 Any command that marks the beginning of a transaction MAY include a readConcern argument with an optional level and afterClusterTime fields.
-Read concern level 'local', 'majority', and 'snapshot' are all supported, although they will all have the same behavior as ‘snapshot’ in MongoDB 4.0.
+Read concern level 'local', 'majority', and 'snapshot' are all supported, although they will all have the same behavior as "snapshot" in MongoDB 4.0.
 To support causal consistency, if readConcern afterClusterTime is specified, then the server will ensure that the transaction’s read timestamp is after the afterClusterTime.